 The most damaging attack is at the stem of the plant.
 The cutworm will chew around the stem and eventually cut down the plant, causing it to fall over.

+Fallen plants, severed at the stem near the soil line, is a telltale sign of cutworm damage.
 Some cutworms feed on a plant once they have cut it down, but others move on to attack additional plants.
-You may know this from experience if they have ever seen an entire row of plants cut down in one night.

 Cutworm moths will lay their eggs in organic material in soil, such as compost or mulch.
 For more information, check out this article on cutworms from Wikipedia.